carlgira/jxcore-ios/README.md

 JXCore ios sample with no cordova.

-**JXCoreIos:** Library with jxcore native libs and objective c sources to initialize Jxcore.
+**JXCoreIos:** Framework with jxcore native libs and objective c sources to initialize Jxcore.

 **JXCoreSample:** Simple ios app to test Jxcore fuctionality.
 - It has http server (implemented in Javascript) that can be started and stoped, with two buttons.